Skip to content

 • Speeding drivers who fail to stop in time after they spot a pedestrian.

-• Poorly designed roads that do not make it easier or safer for pedestrians to cross roads.
+• Poorly designed roads that do not make it easy or safe for pedestrians to cross.

 There’s very little that you can do as a pedestrian to control motorist behavior.
-However, you can increase your risks of surviving an accident, or lower the chances of being involved in an accident by:
+However, you can increase your chances of surviving an accident, or lower the chances of being involved in an accident, by:

 • Crossing only at marked and designated crosswalks